 I now teach and practice Yang Tai Chi daily.
 I also promote Tai Chi, Qigong, meditation daily on Facebook and Instagram.
 I hope to inspire others to want to learn and practice Tai Chi.

-Tai Chi Chuan has been a great addition to my life.
-It is my hope that I can motivate and inspire others to learn Tai Chi, Qigong and Meditation.
-I use my social media presence to influence, motivate and inspire others to live a positive healthy life.
+Tai Chi Chuan has been a positive addition to my life.
+I created the website Tai Chi Daily™ to influence others to learn to reduce stress.
+I use my social media presence to influence, motivate and inspire others to live a positive, healthy life.

 Thank you for taking the time to read about my Tai Chi journey.
 I hope to hear that you have begun your journey to better health.

 Get a link back to your health related website, contact me to have your Tai Chi journey story published on the Tai Chi daily blog.
 Hopefully, we can inspire others to start their Tai Chi journey today.

 Yang Jianhou 1839-1917

 William C.C.
 Chen 1935